rivy/js.xdg-app-paths/README.md

 console.log(xdgAppPaths.config());
 ```

 > Note: for CJS, `require('xdg-app-paths')` is supported for backward-compatibility and will execute correctly at run-time.
-However, `require('xdg-app-paths')` links to the default package type declarations which, though _correct_ for ESM or TypeScript, are _incorrect_ for CJS.
+However, `require('xdg-app-paths')` links to the default package type declarations which, though _correct_ for Deno/ESM/TypeScript, are _incorrect_ for CJS.
 This, then, leads to incorrect analysis of CJS files by static analysis tools such as TypeScript and Intellisense.
 >
 > Using `require('xdg-app-paths/cjs')` is preferred as it associates the proper CJS type declarations and provides correct information to static analysis tools.